More than 250 music lessons take place each week with tuition offered on all standard band and orchestral instruments, singing, bagpipes and harp.

 The Music Department is housed in our purpose-built Music School.
 Facilities include a concert auditorium, nine teaching/practice rooms and two full-sized classrooms.
 The quality of the facilities is such that ABRSM examinations are regularly staged here and, when not required by the school, the auditorium is used by external musical groups in need of a top quality venue.

-Music is taught as a class subject in Years 8 and 9.
+Music is taught as a class subject in Years 7-9.
 There is a balance in these lessons between musical performance and music appreciation.
-Years 8 and 9 also stage concerts each term and these have become justly popular events.
+Years 7-9 also stage concerts each term and these have become justly popular events.

-Music is offered at GCSE and IB level, with both courses developing the performing, compositional and analytical skills of students.
+Music is offered at GCSE and in the Sixth Form, with both courses developing the performing, compositional and analytical skills of students.
 Coursework deadlines are built into the concert programme of the school’s year and pupils make the most of these opportunities to build up impressive portfolios of compositions and performances.